-Within the planning process of a military operation, there are several key steps that must be accomplished before being able to action the mission.
-The WARNO or Warning Order is one of these key steps that vary in time, detail and method of delivery depending on Mission, Enemy, Terrain and Weather, Troops and Fire Support, Time and Civilian Considerations (METT-TC).
+Within the planning process of a military operation, there are several key steps that must be accomplished before being able to activate the mission.
+The WARNO or Warning Order is one of these key steps that vary in time, detail and method of delivery depending on Mission, Enemy, Terrain, and Weather, Troops and Fire Support, Time and Civilian Considerations (METT-TC).

 While some WARNOs are given in a nice heated room from a power point ranger others are given in the field or 5 minutes prior to departure and can even double as an operations order (OPORD) if given correctly.

 While WARNOs change, the basic elements of it stay the same.

 a) Enemy Forces – This section is extremely important and should be given in as much detail as time allows.
 Give the enemy’s disposition, strength, composition, capabilities and most likely course of action (MLCOA).
 This will allow your soldiers to properly equip themselves with any additional weaponry or equipment necessary.

 b) Friendly Forces – Use this section to briefly describe any friendly forces that may be operating in the AO or with your unit during the operations.
 Also, give the mission of the next higher unit and any adjacent units.
 This is always important to help reduce fratricide.
 Be sure to give any information that may help in identifying adjacent friendly forces while in the field.

 c) Attachments and Detachments – Give any information pertaining to attached units such as EOD, K-9, Medics etc.

 This is given in the Who, What, When, Where, Why (5W’s) format and it should be clear to everyone as to what the objective is and how you plan to reach your desired end state.
 Always repeat the mission twice.